Crosseola bollonsi

-Crosseola bollonsi is a species of minute sea snail or micromollusc, a marine gastropod mollusc in the family Conradiidae.
+Crosseola bollonsi is a species of minute sea snail, also known as a micromollusc, belonging to the family Conradiidae.
+It is a marine gastropod mollusc that inhabits oceanic waters.
+Like other members of its genus, Crosseola bollonsi is characterized by its small, coiled shell and its adaptation to benthic marine environments.

 Description

 The height of the shell attains 4 mm, its diameter 3.3 mm.

 Distribution

 This species is endemic to the North Cape, New Zealand.